 Raven Rock Loop Trail is a 3.5 mile loop trail located near Sunset, South Carolina and is rated as moderate.
-The trail is primarily used for hiking and camping and is accessible from September until May.
+The trail is primarily used for hiking and camping and is best used from September until May.

-natural bridge, rocky outcrops, lakeshore campsite, beautiful strem crossing This is a great quick getaway hike.
-The trail starts out easily and crosses the Poe creek over a natural granite bridge which is quite inreresting.
+A natural bridge with rocky outcrops, a lakeshore campsite, beautiful stream crossing.
+This is a great quick getaway hike.
+The trail starts out easily and crosses the Poe creek over a natural granite bridge.
 The next section is uphill through a boulder field topping out and dropping into a steep valley.
 You climb out to the top of the ridge and generally ridge walk until the decent to Lake Jocassee.
 There is an excellent campsite on the peninsula but you need to reserve it ahead of time at the ranger station.
 The way back is a lot of uphill and steep downhill coupled with a nice river crossing.
 The last leg is uphill and ends at the old church and the parking lot.
-This is a good workout to keep those legs and lungs in shape.
-Hope you enjoy.
-See you on the trail!!!

 Loved this trail. great views of the lake.